SirikornApiwan/turtle_graphics_oo/README.md

 - Fork, then, clone this repo
 - Read the instructions given in the course's Google Classroom and start coding
 - Once you are done, push your final code to your Github repo and modify this README to report on the work you have done
+# Report:
+- I have done and modified the code many times, so now the code should work fine.
+- If you want to run the program, simply open this file and press run.
+Enter a number in the question.